Skip to Main Content

 Technology Toolbox

-To see how some of these tools work, visit CELT's Tech Tools playlist.
+To see videos on how some of these tools work, visit CELT's Tech Tools playlist.

 • Zoom - Not only can you record a meeting in Zoom, you can start a meeting with yourself as the only attendee and record it.
 You can record your webcam, audio, your screen or all of the above.
 You can also use the annotation tools as part of your presentation.
 Zoom will also auto-generate captions that you can correct and use to caption your videos.